ELx FAQ for Faculty + Staff

 During AY21, undergraduate students are eligible to earn up to $1900 by participating in an experiential learning opportunity.

 Students can participate in multiple paid ELOs over the course of the academic year, or even within a single semester.
 However, the ELO guarantee funding per student is limited to a maximum of $1900.
-The current guarantee funding cycle is for Fall 2020 and IAP 2021; therefore, students continuing their guarantee-funded work beyond January 31, 2021, must be supported by other funding sources (faculty or program discretionary funds; sponsored research; program endowment; etc.).
+The current guarantee funding cycle is for IAP 2021 and Spring 2021; therefore, students continuing their guarantee-funded work beyond the end of the spring term must be supported by other funding sources (faculty or program discretionary funds; sponsored research; program endowment; etc.).

 All currently enrolled undergraduates are eligible for the guaranteed ELO.
 Students on leave or who have deferred enrollment are not eligible.